vrchatapi/vrchatapi-dart/vrchat_dart/README.md

 ## Contributing

 Contributions to [vrchat_dart_generated](https://pub.dev/packages/vrchat_dart_generated) should only be done to keep it up to date with the [specification](https://github.com/vrchatapi/specification).
-Clone the specification into the same parent folder as vrchatapi-dart and run `generate.sh` to generate the code.
+Run `generate.sh` to generate the code.

 Contributions to vrchat_dart are welcome, but do not add features that should be handled by the OpenAPI specification.